-School based assessment tasks will constitute 50% of the Year 12 course mark.
+In Year 12 school based assessment tasks will constitute 50% of the Year 12 course mark.
 The other 50% will come from the HSC examination.
-The HSC mark for 2 unit courses will be reported on a scale of 0 to 99.
+The HSC mark for 2-unit courses will be reported on a scale of 0 to 99.
 A mark of 50 represents the minimum standard expected.